julianShi/ssh-editor/README.md

 This is a shell project that edits your remote files using your desktop editor

 # Setup
-Please setup sshkey login before using this tool.
+Please setup sshkey autentication before using this tool.

 You can edit the line
 ```